 The M.S. in Biological Sciences is not a lock-step program and offers both thesis and capstone (non-thesis) tracks.
-The capstone (non-theses) track is the default option and will require 45 credit hours (24 hours of core/required courses, 15 hours of electives, and 6 hours of capstone).
-The theses track will require 39 credit hours for completion (24 hours of core/required courses, 9 hours of electives, and 6 hours of theses) and also the approval of a Halmos College of Natural Sciences and Oceanography (HCNSO) faculty member to advise and support a specific research project.
+The capstone track will require 45 credit hours (12 hours of core courses, 27 hours of electives, and a minimum of 6 hours of capstone).
+The theses track will require 39 credit hours for completion (12 hours of core courses, 18 hours of electives, and a minimum of 9 hours of theses) and also the approval of a Halmos College of Natural Sciences and Oceanography (HCNSO) faculty member to advise and support a specific research project.

-2.1.7.
-Graduate Certificates
+2.1.3.
+Graduate Certificate

 The Halmos College of Natural Sciences and Oceanography (HCNSO) offers a Graduate Certificate program in Computational Molecular Biology.
-It is awarded upon successful completion (defined as a course grade of C or better) of any four HCNSO courses at the graduate level.
+It is awarded upon successful completion (defined as a course grade of C or better) of four courses at the graduate level.
 Courses do not have to be taken within any one term, or consecutively, but the Certificate must be completed within 5 years of admission.
 Successful completion of the Graduate Certificate will award the equivalent of 12 graduate credits.
-The flexible online format of the Graduate Certificate makes it ideal for working professionals and college graduates in a variety of related fields.